cbergoon/btree/README.md

 # BTree implementation for Go

+Fork adds support for itype which allows type data to be included throughout logic.
+This specifically allows sharing of Item across trees while maintaining different ordering.

 ![Travis CI Build Status](https://api.travis-ci.org/google/btree.svg?branch=master)

 This package provides an in-memory B-Tree implementation for Go, useful as